-Before cleaning is started, remove the water tank from the appliance. → "Steam" on page 21
+Before cleaning starts, remove the water tank from the appliance. $\rightarrow$ "Steam" on page 23

-You can leave the shelf supports and pull-out rails in the cooking compartment when running the cleaning function so that they are cleaned at the same time.
-Before starting the cleaning function, remove the worst of the food remnants manually.
+The shelf supports and pull-out rails can also be cleaned at the same time.
+Remove the any coarse food remnants manually before starting the cleaning function.
 Remove accessories and cookware from the cooking compartment.
 Only by doing this will you ensure that you achieve good cleaning results throughout the entire cooking compartment.

-Clean the inside of the appliance door and along the edges of the cooking compartment in the area around the seal.
+Clean the appliance door and along the edges of the cooking compartment in the area around the seal.
 Do not scrub or remove the seal.